 - You may want to use the Lisp function values and multiple-value-bind. - You may choose to write one search function and give it the strategy as an argument.

 2.2.1 Results to report

-In addition to your code, report the results of your two functions applied to each city in Romania as indicated in the following table:
+In addition to your code, report the results of your two functions applied to each city in Romania as indicated in the table below.
+Report two tables: